 A student enrolled in the Actuarial Sciences Graduate Certiﬁcate and another graduate degree program in mathematics can count actuarial mathematics courses toward the master's or doctoral degree according to the following rules:

-- None of the following actuarial mathematics courses can count toward the Mathematics, PhD:
+- None of the core actuarial mathematics courses can count toward the Mathematics, PhD

-- Up to two of the actuarial mathematics courses MATH 555 Actuarial Modeling I, MATH 556 Actuarial Modeling II, MATH 653 Construction and Evaluation of Actuarial Models I, and MATH 654 Construction and Evaluation of Actuarial Models II can count toward the Mathematics, MS provided that all other courses counted toward that degree are MATH courses.
-An exception can be made if the student wishes to count only one actuarial mathematics course from the list toward the Mathematics, MS. In this case, at most one other non-MATH course can be counted toward the degree with approval of the graduate coordinator.
-An additional exception is made if the student has completed the actuarial sciences certificate before being admitted to the MS degree program: in this case, up to four of these courses can count toward the MS degree.
+- The two actuarial mathematics courses MATH 555 Actuarial Modeling I and MATH 653 Construction and Evaluation of Actuarial Models I, can count toward the Mathematics, MS provided that all other courses counted toward that degree are MATH courses.
+An exception can be made if the student wishes to count only one of these two courses toward the Mathematics, MS. In this case, at most one other non-MATH course can be counted toward the degree with approval of the graduate coordinator.
+An additional exception is made if the student has completed the actuarial sciences certiﬁcate before being admitted to the MS degree program: in this case, any 4 of the 6 core courses can count toward the MS degree.

 Counting Actuarial Courses toward the Statistical Science, MS Degree

-A student enrolled in this certificate and in the Statistical Science, MS can count MATH 555 Actuarial Modeling I and MATH 556 Actuarial Modeling II as approved non-STAT elective courses and can count MATH 653 Construction and Evaluation of Actuarial Models I and MATH 654 Construction and Evaluation of Actuarial Models II as STAT electives when designing a curriculum for this degree.
+A student enrolled in this certiﬁcate and in the Statistical Science, MS can count MATH 555 Actuarial Modeling I as an approved non-STAT elective course and can count MATH 653 Construction and Evaluation of Actuarial Models I as a STAT elective when designing a curriculum for this degree.
 The full curriculum should be designed in consultation with the student's Statistics Department advisor.